gertjanklein/copy-iris-items/doc/configuration.md

 * **disable_class_eol_fix** (true|false, default false) allows, like the
   setting above, disabling a fix that ensures the proper number of newlines when exporting classes.
 On versions 0.5 and below, one final newline was stripped.
-With this fix, exporting and re-importing does not change the file.
+With this fix, the export is compatible with `$System.OBJ.Export()`.
 Disabling this fix could be useful to prevent many whitespace-only changes in an existing repository.